vectordotdev/vector/docs/usage/configuration/README.md

 `optional` `no default` `type: string` `example: "/var/lib/vector"`

 The directory used for persisting Vector state, such as on-disk buffers, file checkpoints, and more.
 Please make sure the Vector project has write permissions to this dir.
+See [Data Directory](#data-directory) for more info.

 ## Sources